ScherwinBidar/cv/README.md

-# cv
+# Personal Website
-This is my personal Website i made using only HTML
+## This is my personal Website i made using only HTML
+### This is one of my very first Projects ever.
+In a few years Im going to look at it and ask myself how i could use such code.. xD